Home

 The most common type of visa for India is the six moths tourist visa which cost around £75 ($110).
 Unlike many other countries, the India visa is activated from the moment it is issued.
 Basically this means that once the visa is issued, you have 6 months to leave and come back.

-Nowadays you can't get a visa straight form the embassy but you have to go through a private company.
-One of the best and most efficient is www.thevisacompany.com .
+Nowadays you can't get a visa straight form the embassy but you have to go through a private company .
 If you want more information on a visa for India and how to get it then follow this link Visa for India.

 - Sleeping bag liner (no need for a proper sleeping bag)